They're "secretive" and hard to spot but moths are frequent pantry inhabitants, especially during the warmer months.

 "They're very secretive as adult moths and you don't see them flying around very much at all," Ted Edwards, honorary fellow with CSIRO's Australian National Insect Collection, told ABC Radio Canberra.

 Despite their stealth nature, signs they have moved into your space include webbing which can be found on packets or on the surface of food.
-Additionally, keep an eye out for larvae in your flour, rice or muesli.
+Additionally, keep an eye out for maggot-like larvae (also known as weevils) in your flour, rice or muesli.

 Worryingly, Dr Edwards says a lot of the time moths make their way into homes from the supermarket.